Updated July 17, 2023

 Purpose of Collateralized Mortgage Obligations

 - The main lender (i.e., the lender of the original loan) needs funds for reinvestment.
 Thus, it offers bonds to CMO investors.
 These investors will invest accordingly to the risk profile, risk category, and maturity of the bonds.

 - CMO provides risk diversification to the investor; thus, the profit earned from the investment is also diversified.

 - Subdivisions or tranches are made per the CMO investors’ risk preferences.

 - Collateralized mortgage Obligation allows the main lender to reduce the risk of default.
-It further increases the lending power of the main lender by way of the transfer of debt amount to the CMO investor through a structured set of securities.
+It further increases the main lender’s lending power by transferring the debt amount to the CMO investor through a structured set of securities.

 Characteristics of Collateralized Mortgage Obligations

 - There are various types of CMOs based on the needs of the investors.
-Also, the amount of investment depends on the securities offered, the risk category, and the maturity level of the bonds.
+Also, the investment amount depends on the securities offered, the risk category, and the maturity level of the bonds.